ponylang/pony-tutorial/docs/c-ffi/c-abi.md

 }
 ```

 We need to compile the native code to a shared library.
-This example is for OSX.
+This example is for MacOS.
 The exact details may vary on other platforms.

 ```bash
 clang -fPIC -Wall -Wextra -O3 -g -MM jch.c >jch.d